Most frequent questions and answers

 Total weight of the MusiKraft cartridge = 2.79g + 0.32g + 7.25g = 10.36 grams

-Your system must be ready for low output MC cartridges or you will either need a head amp or a step-up transformer (SUT)
+Your system must be ready for low output MC cartridges or you will either need a head amp or a step-up transformer (SUT).

 The recommended load for the Nitro 1 is 40 Ohms (or slightly higher) and you are looking for approximately 20dB of gain (step-up ratio of 1:10).
 For the Nitro 2, 14 Ohms (or slightly higher) and approximately 22dB of gain (step-up ratio of 1:12).
 In both cases, a couple of dB below or above those respective values remain acceptable.

 In both cases, the minimum recommended load should be 100 ohms or as a general rule of thumb, no less than 3 to 4 times the cartridge’s internal impedance.
 Finally, it is also OK to experiment with different values when the ‘head amp’ features a choice of loading and we suggest to select the more pleasing of the range simply by ear.
+For a typical phono-preamp we are looking for 60dB of gain.

 Here are some observations to help you understand the sonic differences between our four (4) alloys series: